TomWai821/ts-mern-lms/README.md

 | phoneNumber	  | String | The contact number provided for communication with the publisher                            |
 | email         | String | The email address used for professional or system-related correspondence with the publisher |

-Collections related to user data:
+Collections related to user data:<br>
 **User**
 | Key Attribute | Type   | Description                                   |
 | ------------- | ------ | --------------------------------------------- |